Giant Tree Daisy

 When to plant -- Plant them when you receive them for best results.

-Fill the pots with the soil mix and sprinkle 2 to 4 seeds on top in each pot.
-Then sprinkle a thin layer of long-fiber sphagnum moss (not ground peat moss).
+Fill the pots with your soil and sprinkle 2 to 4 seeds on top.
+If you have long-fibered sphagnum moss, sprinkle a small amount over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 The amount of moss to use is shown in this photo.
 If you don't have the moss, sprinkle a small amount of your soil mix around the seeds.

-Add water until the soil is evenly moist, but not soggy.
-Until the seeds sprout, ensure that the soil surface never dries out.
-An easy way to maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
-Once or twice a day, drip a few drops of water on the surface to keep it moist.
+Then add water until everything is evenly moist (but not soggy).
+Until they sprout, ensure that the soil surface never dries out.
+An easy way to maintain high moisture by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
+You may need to drip a few drops of water on the surface each day to keep it moist.

 They sprout well between about 65 to 77° F (18-25°C).
-I have no information about how they will germinate outside that temperature range.
-It's possible that high temperatures inhibit germination.
+I have no knowledge about how they will germinate outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep them in a bright spot out of direct sun.
 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
-They should begin sprouting within 4-6 weeks, but allow up to 12 weeks for any slow ones.
+They should begin sprouting within 4-6 weeks, but may take up to 10 weeks.
+Continue giving bright, filtered light.

 Watering: Once the seedlings are 3 weeks old, you may allow the surface soil to dry out, but aim to keep the rest of the soil evenly moist most of the time.
-Never let it dry out completely, but also don't keep it perpetually soggy.
+Never let it dry out completely, but also don't keep it constantly soggy.